Could Marco Rubio champion human rights in Southeast Asia? – DW – 11/18/2024

 Resisting Trump?

-Rubio also understands America's need for alliances, contrasting with Trump's transactional diplomatic style, analysts say.
+Rubio also understands the US' need for alliances, contrasting with Trump's transactional diplomatic style, analysts say.

 Trump has threatened to impose 60% tariffs on Chinese imports and 10 to 20% on goods imported from elsewhere.

-Rubio, for instance, has said it's in US interest to help defend the Philippines in the South China Sea against Chinese aggression.
-Last year, he penned an article for National Interest titled "Why the Philippines Matter to America."
+Rubio, for his part, has said it's in the US' interest to help defend the Philippines in the South China Sea against Chinese aggression.
+Last year, he penned an article for the bimonthly nternational relations magazine The National Interest titled "Why the Philippines Matter to America."

 "A united front in the Indo-Pacific," Rubio wrote, "will not coalesce without firm US support.
 We should provide that support, not because we want to get mixed up in far-flung controversies, but because deterring Beijing is the best way to keep this far-flung controversy from impacting our way of life."